tcb-sandbox

 7. Never request or read unrelated local credentials; only handle secrets explicitly named and approved by the user for TRW session use.

-High-Risk Operation Confirmation Template
+High-Risk Operation Notice Template

-Confirm high-risk action: <exact command intent>, target session=<session-id>, expected impact=<what changes>.
-Type "approve" to continue.
+High-risk action notice: <exact command intent>, target session=<session-id>, expected impact=<what changes>.

 Standard Execution Flow